 It’s also important to note that these medications are administered by a medical professional in a specialized treatment program.

 Methadone, Buprenorphine, and Naltrexone are drugs approved by the Food and Drug Administration to treat opioid use disorder.
-These drugs are also commonly by their brand names, Suboxone and Vivitrol.
+These drugs are also commonly referred to by their brand names, Suboxone and Vivitrol®.
 When administered by a medical professional or treatment provider, these medications have proven to be safe and effective.

 In fact, medications are recommended for opioid withdrawal management instead of abrupt cessation.

 MAT uses medications and other therapies.

 Counseling or behavioral therapy are equally important components of MAT.
 In fact, most programs require that clients participate in therapy; they cannot receive medications without therapy.

 While medications used in MAT are safe, some individuals may prefer to abstain.
 Everyone’s recovery journey is unique.
 Talk with a counselor or medical professional who can help you determine your treatment needs.

 If you’ve tried treatment before and have been unsuccessful, MAT may be appropriate for you.
 Again, MAT often leads to better outcomes than other types of addiction treatment.

 We provide Methadone Maintenance Treatment (MMT), Suboxone and Vivitrol® to help individuals overcome opioid addiction.
 Medication-assisted treatment is available at several of our treatment centers throughout Pennsylvania and Newport News, Virginia.